Introduction

 Conclusion

-Well done you have successfully setup a Minecraft server, now go play !!
-There is a lot of cool stuff you can do with a Minecraft server for example installing mods or creating scripts to manage the server, this will be covered in the next post so keep an eye out for it !!
+There is a lot of cool stuff you can do from this point, for example installing mods or creating scripts to manage the server.

 1. Hosting your own dedicated server allows you to modify every aspect of the server as you see fit.
 I.E you can modify the server-properties, you can implement a whitelist not to mention being able to add any mods you want ↩︎